Undergraduate Tuition and Fee Descriptions

 This fee is charged for each transcript (official or student copy) that a student requests be issued and released.
 This fee will be used to defray the cost involved in the issuance of each transcript.

-Enrollment Tuitions: If a student requests a refund to terminate enrollment within 30 days after the payment was received, 50 percent of the enrollment tuition may be refunded.
+Comprehensive Tuition Plan: If a student requests a refund to terminate their Comprehensive Tuition Plan enrollment within 30 days after the payment was received, 50% of the enrollment tuition may be refunded.
 All requests for refunds must be submitted in writing to the Office of the Registrar.
-See the course tuition refund policy.
+See the course tuition refund policy for refunds under the Per Credit Tuition Plan.

 Nonrefundable Tuition and Fees